 - You have ankle or foot weakness.

 Thompson PD, Nutt JG.
 Gait disorders.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 24.
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley's and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 25.

 Reviewed by: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School at Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.